superawdi/Fnon-Provider/README.md

     dialogProps: null // Material Ui Dialog props if you want ot change or add anything.
   }

+  // incase of navigation and you want to clear all dialogs just use the clearDialogs function.

   return (
     <div className="App">
         <p>